-The Learning Mastery Program teaches the full New York State curriculum, as well as organizational skills and social skills, in a non-traditional way.
-It has been used successfully since 1977 to help students with ADD, ADHD and Central Auditory Processing problems to become successful lifelong learners.
+The Dolce Method for Learning Mastery© teaches the full New York State curriculum, as well as organizational skills and social skills, in a non-traditional way.
+It has been used successfully since 1977 to help students with ADD, ADHD, Central Auditory Processing Delays, mild anxiety disorder, or simply a low average IQ to become lifelong learners.

 The program strategies are designed to meet the needs of children who have experienced frustration and failure in a traditional classroom setting.
 Content and study skills are constantly reviewed and reinforced so that students achieve high levels of mastery.

-All teachers at Hope Hall are New York State certified, and along with support personnel, are specially trained in Learning Mastery methods.
+All teachers at Hope Hall are New York State certified, and along with support personnel, are specially trained in the Dolce Method for Learning Mastery©.

-• develop a sense of pride in, and respect for, their own body as well as for all life
+- develop a sense of pride in, and respect for themselves, their own body, as well as for all life

 - adopt healthy lifestyles that include good nutrition and physical fitness